bluegreen-labs/phenocam_installation_tool_v2/README.md

 # PhenoCam Installation Tool (PIT) v2

-> [!note]
-> This is a pre-release version and should not be actively used in the deployment of PhenoCams

 PhenoCam Installation Tool (PIT) is a set of scripts to configure Stardot Netcam Live 2 for the use as a phenocam associated with the [PhenoCam network](http://phenocam.nau.edu).
 Version 2 addresses the installation routine for the Stardot Netcam Live 2 cameras which supercede the previous default Netcam SC5 cameras within the PhenoCam network.
 This software is a collaboration between BlueGreen Labs (bv) and the PhenoCam US network.
 It would be appreciated that if custom changes are required you hire BlueGreen Labs in a consulting context.

 > [!warning]